 García Meza Tejada, Luis (b.
 Aug.
 8, 1929, La Paz), president of Bolivia (1980-81).
 He was a general leading the 6th Division of the Bolivian Army when, on July 17, 1980, he staged the 189th coup in 155 years of Bolivian independence.
 A three-man junta consisting of himself, Gen. Waldo Bernal, commander of the Air Force, and Rear Adm.
 Ramiro Terrazas, the Navy commander, forced Pres.
 Lidia Gueiler Tejada, then the only woman leader in Latin America, to resign.
 Twenty soldiers, armed with automatic weapons, had burst into a room in the Quemado Palace where she was meeting with her cabinet.
 Saying "There will be no electoral adventures in this country," García installed himself as president.
 Elections on June 29 had failed to produce a clear winner, and it was decided that Congress would choose the president on August 4.
 The military, whose presidential candidate had placed third in the national balloting, anticipated that Hernán Siles Zuazo, a leftist, would be elected and acted to prevent him from taking office.
 It claimed that the popular elections were "fraudulent" and that Siles was a Communist.
 García promised to transform the backward nation into "a modern and industrial society."
 A few days after he took power, dissident tin miners and peasants stormed an army barracks, but they were beaten back after a five-hour battle.
 There were numerous arrests throughout the country, and foreign journalists were detained.
 He has been in jail since 1995 after he was sentenced to 30 years for genocide, torture, and killing of political opponents under his regime.

 García Robles, Alfonso (b.
 March 20, 1911, Zamora, Michoacán, Mexico - d.
 Sept.
-2, 1991, Mexico City), Mexican politician.
+2, 1991, Mexico City, Mexico), Mexican diplomat.
 He entered Mexico's foreign service in 1939 and was a delegate to the 1945 San Francisco Conference, at which the United Nations was founded.
 He subsequently joined the UN Secretariat, serving as director of the Division of Political Affairs until he returned to his country's diplomatic corps in 1957.
 As director general for Europe, Asia, and Africa in the Mexican Ministry of Foreign Affairs during the late 1950s, García Robles played a central role at the Law of the Sea conferences.
-While serving as ambassador to Brazil, he first encountered the proposition of excluding nuclear armaments from Latin America, but the initiative was soon abandoned by the formulators of the idea - the presidents of Brazil, Ecuador, and Bolivia.
+While serving as ambassador to Brazil (1961-64), he first encountered the proposition of excluding nuclear armaments from Latin America, but the initiative was soon abandoned by the formulators of the idea - the presidents of Brazil, Ecuador, and Bolivia.
 Alarmed by the implications of the Cuban Missile Crisis of 1962, he revived the proposal and later persuaded the Mexican government to support such a policy.
 His unremitting efforts eventually led to the Treaty of Tlatelolco (1967), which committed 22 nations of Latin America to bar nuclear weapons from their territories.
 A year later he helped draft the Treaty on the Non-proliferation of Nuclear Weapons.
-He was foreign minister of Mexico in 1975-76.
-He was appointed permanent representative to the Disarmament Conference in Geneva in 1977, and in 1978 he served as chairman of the Mexican delegation to the UN General Assembly's special session on disarmament.
+He was Mexico's permanent representative to the United Nations (1970-76) and foreign minister (1975-76).
+In 1977 he was appointed permanent representative to the Disarmament Conference in Geneva, and in 1978 he served as chairman of the Mexican delegation to the UN General Assembly's special session on disarmament.
 He continued to take an active role in subsequent special sessions devoted to a world disarmament campaign.
 He was the corecipient (with Alva Reimer Myrdal of Sweden) of the Nobel Prize for Peace for 1982.

 D. García Sayán